 Below are a few items I recommend you take on your Northern Spain self-drive, to make the drive that little bit easier!

-One of the main reasons for driving around Northern Spain is that it’s one of the most beautiful parts of Spain.
+One of the main reasons for driving around the North coast of Spain is that it’s one of the most beautiful parts of the country.
 A Basque Country road trip is fantastic on its own!
 When you include the rest of northern Spain, the trip takes on another dimension!

 The stunning hills and beauty of the region make it one of the best places to go in Spain.
 The further you head towards Asturias and Galicia, the scenery does not get any worse.